rust-br/rust-book-pt-br/src/ch09-01-unrecoverable-errors-with-panic.md

 pode levar a vulnerabilidades de segurança se um agressor for capaz de manipular o índice de forma a ler dados guardados depois do array aos quais ele não deveria ter acesso.

-To protect your program from this sort of vulnerability, if you try to read an element at an index that doesn’t exist, Rust will stop execution and refuse to continue.
-Let’s try it and see:

 Para proteger seu programa desse tipo de vulnerabilidade, se você tentar ler um elemento em um índice que não exista, Rust vai parar a execução e se recusar